 I run a range of workshops on alternative photography and printmaking techniques including cyanotype and eco-printing.
 Please see the list below for those coming up and to book.
 I also run online courses which you can find information on here

-I am an experienced teacher with over ten years of teaching experience, having completed my PGCE in 2007 and then teaching art, design and media in mainstream education before becoming a head of department.
+I am an experienced teacher with over fifteen years of teaching experience, having completed my PGCE in 2007 and then teaching art, design and media in mainstream education before becoming a head of department.
 I now work as a freelance teacher and artist.
 I have taught workshops at institutions including Dimbola Museum & Gallery and OVADA and for the NHS.

 I currently deliver workshops that will introduce you to a technique so that when you leave you are confident to carry on using it when you get home.
 I also run drop-in taster workshops at festivals and markets that allow you to have a go at something.